 While hydroxyzine might work for peanut allergies etc. its primary usage is in dealing with allergic reactions that result from snake bites, vaccines, and insect bites.

-A lot of medical practitioners tend to recommend hydroxyzine along with some other, more powerful substance such epinephrine, when it comes to food allergies though.
+A lot of medical practitioners tend to recommend hydroxyzine along with some other, a more powerful substance such as epinephrine when it comes to food allergies though.

-Which is why, if you are going to give your dog hydroxyzine on our advice, it’s best that you stick to areas where it is commonly used by vets.
+This is why if you are going to give your dog hydroxyzine on our advice, it’s best that you stick to areas where it is commonly used by vets.

 But believe me when I say, no matter how many articles you read, a vet’s opinion will always be a more qualified one.

-And besides, every dog is different in their needs and requirements.
+And besides, every dog is different in its needs and requirements.
 And who else is going to be a better judge for that than the vet?

 Hydroxyzine for dogs: What Should be the Dosage